 - Parents who are working, or

-- Parents who are searching for a job (30 days per year), or
+- Parents who are searching for a job (within State established time limits), or

 - Teen parents (up to age 21) in a high school diploma program, GED, certificate, or vocational program